xiix0/scam/README.md

-Q:	What lies on the bottom of the ocean and twitches?
+Q:	What's the difference between a duck and an elephant?
-A:	A nervous wreck.
+A:	You can't get down off an elephant.